 So, can we conclude that a drink a day is good for you?

-Maybe, maybe not, says David Taylor, MD, a cardiologist at Cleveland Clinic.
+Maybe, maybe not, says cardiologist David Taylor, MD.
 While the results are encouraging, the study raises more questions.
 For example:

 “This study was merely observational,” says Dr. Taylor.
 “Patients who abstained from drinking alcohol weren’t randomly assigned to be abstainers and those who did drink weren’t assigned how many drinks to have.
 The only way to find some of the unknowns is to randomly assign participants to categories and then control everything else.”